Look-No-Hands-Simulator/.github/profile/README.md

-## Hi there :)
+## Hello there! :)
-## This is the Look No Hands Formula Student Driverless Simulator
-## It was developed with support from Oxford Brookes University as a dissertation project
-## and with love for Oxford Brookes Racing: Autonomous, the university's team.
+## This is the Look No Hands Formula Student Driverless Simulator, it was developed with support from Oxford Brookes University as a dissertation project and with love for Oxford Brookes Racing: Autonomous, the university's team.
 But is open source for all teams.
 ## Please feel free to fork and add things to it once it is submitted.

 ## What is formula Student Driverless?